whangareiartmuseum/product-processor/DEPLOYMENT_SUCCESS.md

 ✅ **Dependencies install automatically** - When `requirements.txt` is in the right place

 ✅ **No special configuration needed** - Vercel auto-detects Python files

+✅ **Use imports, not subprocess** - When Python serverless functions need to run other Python scripts:
+- Add the script directory to `sys.path`
+- Import modules directly instead of using `subprocess`
+- This ensures installed packages are available

 ### Current Status: